usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/manage-project-catalog.rst

 	3. Projects are associated with a specific version of operating system.
 Click on the operating system you want to create a project for.
 This will provide the current list of projects this operating system has.

-..note: If a project supports more than one version of operating system, then you must re-create a new project for each operating system version.
+	.. note:: If a project supports more than one version of operating system, then you must re-create a new project for each operating system version.
 To automate the way projects are added and maintained, use the UForge APIs (for example to add the same project to multiple operating systems).

 	4. Click the ``create`` button in the ``Projects`` section of the page.